-Deborah Lee is a Supervising Attorney within the Immigration Law Unit of the Legal Aid Society, where she represents a wide-range of immigrants before U.S. Citizenship and Immigration Services and the Executive Office for Immigration Review.
+Deborah Lee is the Deputy Attorney-in-Charge within the Immigration Law Unit of the Legal Aid Society, where she helps manage the legal representation of a wide-range of immigrants before U.S. Department of Homeland Security and the Executive Office for Immigration Review.
 Prior to joining The Legal Aid Society, Deborah Lee was a Senior Staff Attorney with Sanctuary for Families’ Immigration Intervention Project, where she represented foreign-born victims of domestic violence, trafficking and gender violence.
 Her previous experience includes serving as Supervising Attorney for the Children’s Legal Project at Americans for Immigrant Justice (previously known as Florida Immigrant Advocacy Center) and a Jesuit Refugee Service Fellow with Catholic Legal Immigration Network (CLINIC).
 Ms. Lee frequently trains and writes on immigration legal remedies for vulnerable populations.
 She has published articles in the American Immigration Lawyers Association (AILA) Immigration & Nationality Handbook, as well as a practice advisory with AILA on immigrant youth issues.
 Ms. Lee is a graduate of Swarthmore College, Harvard Divinity School, and Georgetown University Law Center.

 Eve Stotland is the Director of Legal Services at The Door – A Center of Alternatives, Inc. Each year The Door provides 9,000 young people with health care, homeless drop-in services, college advisement, career development, supportive housing, arts programming, and nutritious meals - all for free, confidentially, and under one roof.
 The Door’s Legal Services Center represents low-income youth in matters such as immigration, family law, and public benefits.
 In particular, the Center is known for its leadership in advocating for undocumented youth.
 Eve serves on the New York State court system’s Advisory Council on Immigration Issues in Family Court and is a member of the Advisory Committee for the American Bar Association’s Homeless Youth Legal Network.
 Eve graduated from Brown University and Yale Law School.